What is the first thing that comes to your mind when we mention Medieval times?

 $503,162,313

-The film stars Russell Crowe and Joaquin Phoenix, and is praised for its outstanding performances, direction, visuals, screenplay, and gripping action sequences.
+Starring Russell Crowe and Joaquin Phoenix, "Gladiator" is renowned for its compelling performances, visionary direction, striking visuals, and thrilling action.
+The film captivated critics and audiences alike with its gripping narrative and breathtaking sequences.

 BiographyDramaHistory